bitovi/academy/src/angular/15-directive/15-directive.md

 In this training, we previously talked about [learn-angular/creating-components Components].
 Components are a type of Directive.
 Components use the `@Component` decorator function along with a template, style, and other logic needed for the view.
 This was previously discussed in detail [learn-angular/creating-components#p2-what-you-need-to-know here].
-The official <a href="https://angular.io/guide/built-in-directives#:~:text=Components%E2%80%94-,directives,-with%20a%20template" >Angular documentation</a> has more information on this as well.
+The official <a href="https://angular.io/guide/built-in-directives#:~:text=Components%E2%80%94-,directives,-with%20a%20template">Angular documentation</a> has more information on this as well.

 # Attribute Directives

 Attribute Directives are a type of directive that are mainly used to listen or change the behavior or appearance of DOM Elements, Attributes and Components.
-<a href="https://angular.io/guide/attribute-directives" >Read more</a>.
+<a href="https://angular.io/guide/attribute-directives">Read more</a>.

 # Structural Directives